fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Arduino Serial.md

 ![](https://i.imgur.com/w2OpzDg.png)

-The output will be in degC.
+The output will be in ºC.
 You can put your finger into the temp and humidity sensor to see how it changes over time and go back to normal.

 ### Humidity